 The Trojan uses Adobe Flash to implement its capabilities.
 Besides showing videos, Flash files can contain full programs which are, for example, also able to access the user’s webcam.

-Usually, Flash requires websites to get a user confirmation to access webcams and microphones.
+Usually, Flash requires websites to get a <link file:27896 _blank the user has to grant permission for a website access cam and>user confirmation to access webcams and microphones.
 Once the user gives permanent permissions for a website, this permission is stored locally, in a .sol file.
 To overcome this obstacle and to disguise the media stream activation, the flashcamcontrol-plugin changes the Flash settings in this .sol file mentioned: %APPDATA%\Macromedia\Flash Player\macromedia.com\support\flashplayer\sys\settings.sol

 The Trojan manipulates this file to grant permanent permission for the Flash files stored on a domain owned by the criminals as well as for the initial target domains.
 The initial target domain list we were able to extract from the code consists solely of bank domains.